 Consistent with policy and our commitment to patient safety, DMC requires that all DMC employees, medical staff, volunteers and students working in hospitals and other DMC facilities are annually vaccinated against influenza ("the flu").

-- Hospital patients are at risk for serious, even fatal, complications if exposed to healthcare workers with the flu.
+Hospital patients are at risk for serious, even fatal, complications if exposed to healthcare workers infected with flu.

 Additional authoritative information regarding the flu vaccine can be found at www.cdc.gov/flu.